Phoenix616/NamechangeSimulator/README.md

 ## Building

 You can build the project with maven.
-Due to it proxying the YggdrasilMinecraftSessionService from Mojang's AuthLib it needs CraftBukkit or Spigot to build.
+It directly depends on Mojang's library repository at https://libraries.minecraft.net/ to be able to change AuthLib instead of having to depend on pre-compiled Spigot or CraftBukkit jars.

 ## License